ignaziopedone/qkd-module/README.md

 By opening _configM.yaml_ file it is possible to see different sections that need to be configured:

+> Note: if you plan to use QKD Module as a standalone module, you should fill all the settings in this file.
+If you plan to use QKD Module within a QKD Key Server, you can leave `internal_db` and `vault` section empty: the information to reach these services will be provided by the server.

 - internal_db: This section contains the references to the mysql service needed by the QKD Module.
-All the related settings must be changed accordingly to your mysql settings (I guess the single fields are self-explainatory, but if you need a detailed description ask Dr. Pedone - he is available during night).
+All the related settings must be changed accordingly to your mysql settings (I guess the single fields are self-explainatory, but if you need a detailed description ask Dr. Pedone - he is always available all night long).

 - vault: It contains IP address and port to access vault storage.
 It is also needed to indicate the root token to access the service.
 Refers to vault service configuration in [QKD Key Server](https://github.com/ignaziopedone/qkd-keyserver) repository's README for more information.